UBS boosts Swiss presence in commodity trade finance

-GENEVA (Reuters) - Swiss bank UBS UBSN.VX, which has made deep cuts in its investment banking arm, is expanding in commodity trade finance by hiring 10 bankers in Geneva since the start of the year, a director said on Thursday.
+GENEVA, June 27 (Reuters) - Swiss bank UBS, which has made deep cuts in its investment banking arm, is expanding in commodity trade finance by hiring 10 bankers in Geneva since the start of the year, a director said on Thursday.

 In October, the Zurich-based bank said it would let 10,000 staff go as it withdraws from large parts of fixed income, due to stricter capital rules that make it harder to turn a profit from riskier activities such as trading.